abulseed/facebook-vids/frontend/README.md

 The frontend application lists facebook videos loaded from a dummy data source `data-source.json`.
 Features are implemented using [Vue.js](https://vuejs.org/).

+## Resources

+1- Vue: Web framework.
+1- Vue-infinite-scroll: Used to implement infinite scroll data loading.
+2- Vue-mdc-adapter: Vue adapter for Material UI framework.
+Used to implement the application UI.
+3- Vuex: Vue store used to manage the state of the application.

 ## Run the application

 Note: This application requires `node` and `npm` to be installed.
 Please refer to [Node.js](https://nodejs.org/en/) for installation options.